Ayurvedic massage and bodywork in Ariège

 Duration: 60 minutes (including 45 minutes of massage)

-Ongoing support – personalised bodywork for recovery and regulation
+Health support – personalised bodywork for recovery and regulation

 To ensure precise adaptation, these sessions are reserved to: